 Wildlife Conservation – Ethical vs Unethical

-Wildlife Conservation provides lots of opportunities to extend your understanding of conservation through volunteering on projects and programs that genuinely contribute to Conservation of environment and the wildlife that habits it.
+Wildlife Conservation provides lots of opportunities to extend your understanding of conservation through volunteering on projects and programs that genuinely contribute to conservation of both the environment and the wildlife that lives there.

 It is therefore important that if you are looking to experience this type of travel, gap year, internship you know what you are getting involved in and where your money is going and how it benefits conservation.